 Radiation therapy offers the potential advantage of avoiding the trauma and deformity of a surgical procedure, but it remains a controversial modality, owing to its potential association with transformation to a high-grade squamous carcinoma.
 Although reported in earlier literature, the association between radiation and anaplastic transformation of verrucous carcinoma appears to be less frequent than previously reported.[48, 49]

 Ionizing radiation therapy is used mainly as a treatment for primary cutaneous carcinoma in patients who cannot tolerate surgery (eg, elderly patients).

 Although the initial cosmetic result following radiation often is good, the long-term result frequently is poor, with atrophy, hypopigmentation, and telangiectasia.
 Some patients treated with radiation also develop radiation necrosis.
 This risk increases over time.

 Radiation therapy is expensive and requires multiple visits.
-The procedure is blind to histologic margin control.
+The procedure is blind to histologic margin control and may be linked to anaplastic transformation.
 For these reasons, the use of radiation as primary therapy for verrucous carcinoma generally is restricted to older patients who cannot tolerate or who refuse surgery.

-Other treatments that have been used for cutaneous verrucous carcinomas with variable success include topical or systemic chemotherapy (bleomycin, 5-fluorouracil, cisplatin, methotrexate), carbon-dioxide laser, intralesional interferon alfa, imiquimod, and photodynamic therapy.
+Other treatments that have been used for cutaneous verrucous carcinomas with variable success include curettage and electrodessication, topical or systemic chemotherapy (bleomycin, 5-fluorouracil, cisplatin, methotrexate), carbon dioxide laser, intralesional interferon-alfa, imiquimod, and photodynamic therapy.

-Verrucous carcinoma (VC) usually is cured with appropriate therapy.
+Verrucous carcinoma usually is cured with appropriate therapy.
 However, recurrence of cutaneous carcinoma with clear surgical margins has been reported.
-In addition, patients are at risk for developing additional verrucous carcinoma and squamous cell carcinoma and should be evaluated with skin examinations at 3- to 12-month intervals.
+In addition, patients with a history of verrucous carcinoma should be evaluated with regular skin examinations at 3- to 12-month intervals.